Stefan765/touch-mediarr-card/README.md

 trending_type: Content type to display for Trakt and TMDB

-Card Configuration

-All entity configurations are optional—use only what you need
+All entity configurations are optional, use only what you need

-media_player_entity enables playback control (Coming Soon!)
+media_player_entity shows whats playing

 Getting API Keys